Dosage Form: tablet

 The chemical structure is:

-Modafinil USP is a white to off-white, crystalline powder that is practically insoluble in water and cyclohexane.
+Modafinil is a white to off-white, crystalline powder that is practically insoluble in water and cyclohexane.
 It is sparingly to slightly soluble in methanol and acetone.

 Modafinil - Clinical Pharmacology